-The tool had a hard time for real-world placement and this was the easiest of our tests.
+The tool had a hard time with real-world placement and this was the easiest of our tests.
 We decided to end things here.

 Don’t get your hopes up too high with automated georeferencing.
-It’s a neat concept, if it can be done right.
-(This will be updated in new versions of ArcGIS Pro)
+It’s a neat concept if you can do it right.

 The capability to add KML and KMZ was one of the necessary steps for better interoperability.
 This is now a reality in ArcGIS Pro.

-For example, the Living Atlas curates geographic data from thousands of contributors around the world.
-After being stitched together, it serves as imagery, demographics, transportation basemaps for everyone to access.
+For example, the Living Atlas of the World curates geographic data from thousands of contributors around the world.
+After being stitched together, it serves as imagery, demographics, and transportation base maps for everyone to access.

 As mentioned earlier, you can also work within your portal and grab your organization’s content.
 Because we are constantly sharing data amongst groups, the sharing tab is more prominent.
 You can even share geoprocessing tools as a geoprocessing package (.gpkx)

-You probably know how all the extensions you use on a day-to-day basis are fully integrated like 3D, Geostatistical, Network and Spatial Analysis.
-But it’s about all the small things, where ArcGIS Pro find room for improvement.
+You probably know how all the extensions you use on a day-to-day basis are fully integrated like 3D, Geostatistical, Network, and Spatial Analysis.
+But it’s about all the small things, where ArcGIS Pro finds room for improvement.

-For example, the undo and redo is more intuitive.
+For example, the undo and redo are more intuitive.
 You can step backward and forward a lot more instinctively than you previously were able to.
-Even the naming for tools is more intuitive.
-For example, instead of data-driven pages, a map book is now called map series.

 Everything looks stylish in ArcGIS Pro.
-How useful is it to see a map templates preview before you create or print a new layout in your project?
+How useful is it to see a map template preview before you create or print a new layout in your project?

 Stack blocks like they’re Lego.
 Each stack is a cube of time.
 Go up the stack of blocks, and see how things change in time.
 Older cubes are on the bottom and new cubes are on top.
 Put it in a 3D environment, you get a 4D space-time cube.